 Presentation to Champions

-To take place in the Clubhouse on Monday 1st October at 4.00pm, after all the showjumping equipment has been loaded onto the truck.
+To take place in front of the spectator shed on the afternoon of Monday 20th December, after the showjumping equipment has been loaded onto the trailer.

 It is the responsibility of the rider / team manager to make sure that there is someone from the school or a friend available to collect prizes.
 Ribbons will not be posted.

 Only the following will be awarded at our Presentation.
-All other placegetters may collect their ribbons one hour after their event has finished and/or when the winners have been announced over the P.A.
+All other place getters may collect their ribbons one hour after their event has finished.

 Champion Schools – Primary & Secondary